Fall 2022 [Bono]

 In this part of the lab you are going to play around a little bit with the terminal window to familiarize yourselves with some commands and the file system.
 This terminal window is running a Linux (Unix) shell.
 The Linux shell is a command-based interface to control the operating system of a computer; in this case it's a virtual machine based in the cloud.

 Some of the things you'll do here using the command line you could also do using the GUI interface at the left of the screen.
 However, it's useful to understand some command-line basics.
-For example, you're going to be using the command line interface for compiling and running your programs (at least for now).
+For example, you're going to be using the command line interface for compiling and running your programs.
 In addition you'll be learning more about working with the shell as the semester progresses.
 Knowing Linux commands is also useful for more advanced shell programming, which you may need to do in this or other classes.
 Such programs, called shell scripts, are useful to automate routine chores on Linux.
 For example, when you submit your lab or we autograde your work, a shell script runs to compile your program and/or check whether its output is correct.
 There is also a shell script that does this in batch for all the programs submitted by students.

 As you do the activities for this exercise, we are going to ask some questions here.
 You should put your answers to the questions (identified by question number) in the README file we provided with the lab.
 Each lab partner should do the activities, but it's ok if just one person in the partnership is the "scribe" who writes down the answers to the questions for the pair.
 The questions to be answered by the scribe are in bold and labeled Question 1.1, 1.2, etc.

 When you got into your workspace you started out in your home directory (directory is the rough equivalent to a Windows or Mac folder).
 To see what directory you are in type the command

 pwdat the command line in bottom part of the Vocareum window. 'pwd' is short for Print Working Directory.